- Tickets Required

-The Amherst Symphony Orchestra closes its survey of music of Spain and Latin America with three works from Argentina on Saturday, March 2 at 8 p.m. in Buckley Recital Hall, Amherst College.
+The Amherst Symphony Orchestra closes its survey of music of Spain and Latin America with three works from Argentina on Saturday, March 2, at 8 p.m. in Buckley Recital Hall.
 Tickets are available on the day of the concert beginning at 7 p.m. in the lobby of Arms Music Center.
-For more information, please call 413-542-2195, email email@example.com or visit www.amherstsymphonyorchestra.com.
+For more information, please call (413) 542-2195, email email@example.com or visit www.amherstsymphonyorchestra.com.

-Estanciones Porteña (Four Seasons) of Buenos Aires (1965-1970) by Astor Piazzolla (1921-1992), a set of four seductive and beguiling tangos, opens the program.
-Conceived in response to Vivaldi's Le quattro stagioni (Four Seasons), they were composed for a wide variety of instruments, including bandéon, but are most commonly performed today in a virtuosic arrangement for strings and violin soloist by the Russian composer Leonid Desnyatnikov (1955- ).
+Estaciones Porteñas (Four Seasons of Buenos Aires) (1965-1970) by Astor Piazzolla (1921-1992), a set of four seductive and beguiling tangos, opens the program.
+Conceived in response to Vivaldi's Le quattro stagioni (Four Seasons), they were composed for a wide variety of instruments, including bandoneón, but are most commonly performed today in a virtuosic arrangement for strings and violin soloist by the Russian composer Leonid Desyatnikov (1955- ).

 Tickets may be purchased only at the door.
-Prices are $10 for the general public; $5 for senior citizens, students with ID and children under 12, and are free to Amherst and all Five College students with ID.
+Prices are $10 for the general public; $5 for senior citizens, students with ID and children under 12; and free to Amherst and all Five College students with ID.